 The issue of a certificate for a study programme takes place in accordance with the rules imposed by the Executive Board.
+If tuition or examination fees are not paid, tests or examinations taken in that period are invalid.
+In very exceptional cases, the Executive Board may deviate from this rule.
 The Executive Board is authorised to decide that no certificate will be issued if the tuition fees or examination fees have not been paid.

-4.13 Degrees and titles
+4.15 Degrees and titles